Timeline of Events Related to the Solon Township Data Center

 - 6/25/25 – The agenda matter to be reviewed by the Solon Township Planning Commission included rezoning 17 Mile properties; US Highway 131 to Algoma.
 They revealed that the Township Board has been studying the 17 Mile corridor from 131 to Algoma.

-- 6/30/25 – Email from Brent Case at The Right Place states that the Cedarfields sewer system has had issues in the past and would not accommodate the needs of the development, nor would the EGLE likely support expanding the capacity for the company’s wastewater demand.
+- 6/30/25 – Email from Brent Case at The Right Place states that the Cedarfield sewer system has had issues in the past and would not accommodate the needs of the development, nor would the EGLE likely support expanding the capacity for the company’s wastewater demand.

 July 2025

-- 7/2/25 – The Algoma Township Board discussed needing to pursue a ground water source, since Rockford and Plainfield Townships are running out of capacity in their systems.
+- 7/2/25 – The Algoma Township Board discussed needing to pursue a ground water source, since Rockford and Plainfield Townships are running out of water capacity in their systems.

 - 7/9/25 – Email shows Bob Ellick of Solon Township is interested in upgrading city infrastructure systems to accommodate the data center: “The company was very pleased to hear that you’re willing to explore a potential infrastructure solution with them and the City of Cedar Springs.”